New to BigCommerce?

 Wrapping your head around aspect ratios can be tricky.
 If you need a little help on the basics, check out this great guide on understanding and working with aspect ratios.

 The Autoplay setting allows you to turn on/off the automatic rotating of your images.
 If enabled, your images will automatically rotate at intervals which you can set in the BigCommerce admin under Storefront Design>Design Options>Carousel.
-If you chose to disabled autoplay, customers can click and manually navigation through your images.
+If you chose to disabled autoplay, customers can click and manually navigate through your images.

 When using the Mosaic style, to ensure your images retain their approximate proportions, we recommend following these guidelines for image aspect ratios: